Lilja/timelog/README.md

 to log time for a project given two times and a break time

 Install instructions
-Clone the repository, then just add the bin directory to the $PATH cd bin/ && PATH=$PATH:$PWD
+Clone the repository, then just add the bin directory to the $PATH by running:

+`cd bin/ && export PATH=$PATH:$PWD/bin/`